-If you’ve recently updated to iOS 14 or 15 on your iPhone, you may have seen a new indicator on the device.
+If you’ve recently updated to iOS 14, iOS 15 or iOS 16 on your iPhone, you may have seen a new indicator on the device.
 It is in the form of a dot and orange color that appears at the top of the iPhone.
 If you don’t know what this orange dot is meant to indicate, you may find its presence very unsettling.

 Before you try to take any action to get rid of it, continue reading.
 In this article, we will provide you with information about this orange dot, what it points to and how to remove it if you don’t want to see it on your screen.